workos/authkit-nextjs/README.md

 #### NEXT_REDIRECT error when using try/catch blocks

-Wrapping a `getUser({ ensureSignedIn: true })` call in a try/catch block will cause a `NEXT_REDIRECT` error.
-This is because `getUser` will attempt to redirect the user to AuthKit if no session is detected and redirects in Next must be [called outside a try/catch](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations#redirecting).
+Wrapping a `withAuth({ ensureSignedIn: true })` call in a try/catch block will cause a `NEXT_REDIRECT` error.
+This is because `withAuth` will attempt to redirect the user to AuthKit if no session is detected and redirects in Next must be [called outside a try/catch](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations#redirecting).